 Alpine Lakes High Route: Malachite Peak

 I embarked on my four-day trip at 6 AM with two other cars at the trailhead.
-Later I reached the serene Trout Lake after going through the flat trail in the forest.
-Then past the empty camp, I went up the switchbacks to Lake Malachite’s outlet.
+Later, after going through the flat trail in the forest, I reached serene Trout Lake.
+Then, past the empty camp, I went up the switchbacks to Lake Malachite’s outlet.

-Soon, I left the path before the bridge and headed northwest into the trees.
-The small rock fields in the open forest help to keep me from sliding on the steep, slick terrain.
-At 4000′, I broke out into the open and went through some talus.
+I soon left the path before the bridge and headed northwest into the trees.
+The small rock fields in the open forest helped to keep me from sliding on the steep, slick terrain.
+At 4000′, I broke into the open and went through some talus.

 See more trip photos here.

-Later terrain expanded at 5400′ and would be so for the rest of the trip.
+The terrain later expanded at 5400′ and would be so for the rest of the trip.
 After more scree, I reached the 5800′ south notch and saw my next goal, Turquoise Peak, to the south.
 Then I continued below the summit ridge to the west notch at 6040′.

 See more trip photos here.

-From the notch, it’s tempting to go straight up the west ridge.
-I checked out a few spots but didn’t like the wet rocks over the exposure.
-Then I returned to the saddle and moved a short way north of the crest.
+Going straight up the west ridge from the notch is tempting without paying attention.
+I checked out several spots but didn’t like the wet rocks over the exposure.
+Then, I returned to the saddle and moved a short way north of the crest.

 Despite the dampness, the shady side looked way better.
 From there, a ramp brought me higher up on the crest.
 A short, exposed class 3 section then took me through the grassy slope up to the summit.